This section describes the steps needed to configure PowerMax iSCSI using the Unisphere for PowerMax graphical user interface.

 Step 5: Create an Initiator Group of host iSCSI IQN

-Use the database server iSCSI initiator IQN to configure an iSCSI host initiator in Unisphere.
-The database server iSCSI initiators are not visible in Unisphere without logging into targets, so the easiest method to create an initiator group is to manually enter the database server IQN.
+Use the host iSCSI initiator IQN to configure Host for iSCSI. iSCSI host initiators are not visible to PowerMax without logging into targets, so the easiest method to create an initiator group is to manually enter the host IQN to create a host to be subsequently used for Masking View.

 - Select Hosts-> Hosts-> Create->Create Host to open the Create Host dialog box.

-- Enter a name, select the iSCSI radio button and manually add the database server IQN by clicking on the + symbol on the right side, followed by OK.
-From the drop-down in right bottom, select Run Now.
+- Enter a host name, select the iSCSI radio button and manually add the host IQN by clicking on the + symbol on the right side, followed by OK.

-Step 6: Create a storage groups for Oracle
+Step 6: Create a storage groups for Microsoft applications

 A storage group (SG) is a way to group devices together so they can be managed as a single entity.
-An SG can be stand-alone or in a parent-child relationship.
+A SG can be stand-alone or in a parent-child relationship.
 A parent SG contains one or more child SGs.
-In this way, storage management operations on the stand-alone (or child) SG apply only to that SG, and operations on the parent apply to all its child SGs as a unit.
-In this example grid_sg contains the Oracle +GRID ASM disk group devices (Oracle GI), fra_sg contains the Oracle +FRA ASM disk group devices (archive logs), and db_sg is a parent SG, containing data_sg and redo_sg—Oracle +DATA ASM disk group devices (data files) and Oracle +REDO ASM disk group devices (redo logs).
+In this way, storage management operations on the stand-alone (or child) SG apply only to that SG, and operations on the parent apply to all of its child SGs as a unit.
+There are different ways in which a storage group can be created and the parent-child relationship shown here can be defined.
+These steps are not defined in this document.
+Refer to the PowerMax User Guide for more details on this topic or to other documents found in the references.
+For Microsoft SQL Server data and log child storage groups are created and added to a parent storage group to manage the entire database as a single entity while still allowing specific service levels and other storage level policies applied to the children.

 Step 7: Create masking views

 PowerMax devices are made visible to hosts through masking views.
 To create a masking view, you need a storage group (SG), a port group (PG) and an initiator group (IG).
 The SG contains the devices you want to make visible.
-For iSCSI, the PG contains virtual iSCSI ports, where each port is associated with a target.
-The IG contains the iSCSI IQN of the database servers to which devices needs to be presented to.
-Each server that requires access to devices in a storage system needs to be part of a masking view in that storage system.
-Once the masking view is created, the devices in the SG are visible across the storage ports in the PG to the all the database servers with initiators in the IG.
+For iSCSI, the PG contains virtual iSCSI ports each associated with a target.
+The IG contains the iSCSI IQN of the hosts to which devices must be presented.
+Each server that requires access to devices in a storage system must be part of a masking view in that system.
+Once the masking view is created, the devices in the SG are visible across the storage ports in the PG to the all the hosts with initiators in the IG.

 Figure 9.
 Masking View creation